Here is a list of some of the most useful teacher tools available on Verbling.

 5. Record Feature

-With the Record Feature, you have the ability to record and send videos via Verbling chat!
+With the Record Snippet feature, you have the ability to record and send videos via Verbling chat!
+Use this feature for pronunciation exercises.

 For instructions on how to use the Record Feature, click here.